Join the practice

 We register new patients who have moved to live within our practice area which generally speaking is within the OX3 and OX4 postcodes.
 Any patient staying less than three months may be able to register as a Temporary Patient.

 All new patients are asked to complete a medical questionnaire and registration form.
 We need these details on your computer record before you see a doctor.
-These forms are available on your left, please print off the relevant form, complete them, sign and bring to the surgery with you.
+These forms are available below, please print off the relevant form, complete them, sign and post along with the photocopies of photographic ID and proof of address or alternatively download and forward with ID to email@example.com

 You cannot register for someone else unless they are with you and this includes children.